ingararntzen/timingdocs/docs/source/data/sequencer.rst

 ------------------------------------------------------------------------

 From the perspective of the programmer, the sequencer is a **dynamic, read-only view** into a :ref:`dataset` of cues.
 The view can *always* be trusted to represent the set of active cues correctly, and to communicate all future changes as **change** and **remove** events, at the correct time.
-This makes for a very attractive programming model, where precisely timed playback-visualizations of timed data can be achieved simply by implementing handlers for sequencer events.
+This makes for an attractive programming model, where precisely timed playback-visualizations of timed data can be achieved simply by implementing handlers for sequencer events.
 In other words, the programmer only needs to specify what it means for a cue to become active or inactive.